 Compliance requires that the same demographic information be properly labeled on the requisition.
 If a discrepancy has been identified upon receipt of the specimen, we will notify you and reconcile the discrepancy.
-Specimens with limited or no identification will be rejected.
+Specimens lacking two unique patient identifiers or no identification will be rejected.

 Deaconess Hospital Laboratory strives to provide clear, unambiguous reference intervals.
 For example, an age group listed, as 0 to 2 years should be used for all subjects from birth up to their third birthday.
 When reference values have been obtained from the literature, Deaconess Hospital Laboratory conducts validation testing to confirm the range.
 Deaconess Hospital Laboratory may revise the literature-provided age groups in order to conform to our standard style.